khushbu300/Hospital-Database-Creation-and-Data-Migration/README.md

 # 🏥 Hospital Database Creation & Data Migration

+## 📊 Project Summary

+Designed and implemented a normalized hospital database system by migrating unstructured Excel data into MySQL, improving data integrity, reducing redundancy, and enabling efficient reporting and analysis.

 ## 📌 Project Overview

 This project focuses on designing and implementing a structured relational database system for a hospital that was previously managing its data using Excel files.